 - In the Pulfrich Effect, viewing a scene moving horizontally with one eye covered with a dark lens causes that eye to lag.
 The amount of lag is enough that other eye sees a different enough perspective to trick the brain into seeing depth.

 - A traffic reporter, reporting on a slowdown at a local vehicular tunnel, said it was due to a giant spider attacking cars at the entrance.
 A normal-sized spider had crawled onto the lens of the camera, and quite by chance gave the appearance of a giant spider attacking the cars.

 - Reports of big cats roaming parts of the English countryside, the most famous being the "Beast of Bodmin", may just be normal-sized feral cats — domestic moggies gone wild — that look farther away than they really are.
 Fortean Times regularly combines such sightings and potential explanations for them.

 - Reportedly, this happens all the time to people who live in jungles because they're so used to seeing everything close up.
 One anthropologist brought one of these people in a plane with him.
 The man commented about the beetles on the grass.
 The anthropologist couldn't convince the man that they were actually very large buffalo seen from far away.
 Another time someone else brought them outside the jungle, they accused the man of witchcraft because he "made the animals shrink in size".

-- If we're going into astronomy, we might as well talk about quasars and their red shift.
+- Quasars and their red shift.
 For decades, scientists were unsure whether these strange objects moving away from us were nearby and fairly faint, or as distant as the Hubble Law suggests and therefore brighter than anything else that we have ever experienced.
 It was only through gravitational lensing from distant galaxy superclusters that we found out just how far away these things really are.